ianrastall/text-utils/books/ada/book-ada-03.md

 - **`Ada.Text_IO.Put_Line("Hello, World!");`**
   The fully qualified call to `Put_Line` demonstrates Ada's namespace protection.
-Unlike languages that allow implicit imports of entire namespaces, Ada requires explicit qualification unless `use` clauses are applied.
+Unlike languages that allow implicit imports of entire namespaces, Ada requires explicit qualification unless `use` clauses or other visibility mechanisms (like `use type` or renames) are employed.
 This prevents naming collisions—critical in large projects where multiple libraries might define similar functions.

 Ada's structure is intentionally verbose to prioritize readability over brevity.
 As one NASA engineer noted: "Code is read 10 times more often than it